sakshi5599/Websitedemo-1/README.md

 author:sakshi
-This is simple creating website app
+This is simple creating  read me file read of them